aljedaxi/zettel/pages/work questions.md

 title: work questions
 ---

-## what's the like thing to do wor the pull request
+## what's the procedure for pull requests. who should review it, who should merge it, &c.